 These comments might address stylistic issues, may request changes to the variable names, may suggest methods of testing, or may even suggest alternate approaches to solving given problems.

 We're grateful for every contribution, and we hope to hear from you.

 Here's the simplest way to get started contributing to yt.
-You can fork yt on Bitbucket, push some changes to your fork, and issue a pull request.
+You can fork yt on GitHub, push some changes to your fork, and issue a pull request.